YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the donor area has been overused, the patient may not have enough safe grafts left for a full correction.
 This is the part many patients do not realize when comparing prices.
 Donor hair is a limited lifetime resource.
 Once it has been removed badly, it cannot simply be replaced.

-The practical distinction is simple.
-A smaller, well-planned first surgery can protect the future.
+The real cost difference is easy to miss.
+A smaller, well planned first surgery can protect the future.
 A cheap, aggressive first surgery can spend the future before the patient understands the cost.

 Patients who are already dealing with a poor result can read more about bad hair transplant repair.